pratyusha-code/Hiring_task/README.md

       Data for task 3

       Homo_sapiens.gene_info.gz .
 This is a tab-delimited text file that contains information about all the genes in the human genome.
-If you are interested in more about this file format check here: https://ftp.ncbi.nih. gov/gene/DATA/README.
+If you are interested in more about this file format check here:https://ftp.ncbi.nih.gov/gene/DATA/README

       Note:
       1. The figure should exactly look like the above figure.